pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

     csi.storage.k8s.io/node-stage-secret-namespace: rook-ceph

     # Specify the filesystem type of the volume.
 If not specified, csi-provisioner
-    # will set default as `ext4`.
-Note that `xfs` is not recommended due to potential deadlock
-    # in hyperconverged settings where the volume is mounted on the same node as the osds.
     csi.storage.k8s.io/fstype: ext4

 # Delete the rbd volume when a PVC is deleted